KeefAHassan/Bug-Hunt/README.md

 Fixed `quote.router.js` line 28: switch `app` to `router`. _This is the solution to the first bug._

 ### Bug 1
+In the client Java script, and the URL Should we getQuotes.
+### Bug 2
+ HTML.
+I believe there's a spelling error in the form onsubmit button.
+### Bug 2
+Play in the script file I think there might be a Dopp missing online 14

 ...